 Where Is Quantum Optimization Being Applied?

 Quantum optimization isn't theoretical.
-Organizations across multiple sectors are piloting quantum methods for high-value problems where classical methods hit limits.
+Organizations across multiple sectors are piloting quantum methods for complex optimization use cases where classical methods hit limits.

 1. Logistics & Supply Chain